 About The Hall Of Fame

-The National Football Museum Hall Of Fame aims to celebrate and highlight the achievements of the all-time top English footballing talents, as well as non-English players and managers who have become significant figures in the history of the English game.
+Since 2002 the National Football Museum Hall Of Fame has celebrated the achievements of those who have made an outstanding contribution to the game of our lives, either on the pitch or with the part they have played through football in the community. aims to celebrate and highlight the achievements of the all-time top English footballing talents, as well as non-English players and managers who have become significant figures in the history of the English game.

 To be considered for induction players must be either retired or, in exceptional cases where a playing career is still ongoing, be at least 30 years of age.
 All inductees must also have played/managed for at least five years in England.